k3s-io/docs/docs/security/self-assessment.md

 **Remediation:**
 Follow the Kubernetes documentation and set up the TLS connection between the apiserver and etcd.
-Then, edit the API server pod specification file /etc/kubernetes/manifests/kube-apiserver.yaml on the master node and set the etcd certificate and key file parameters.
+Then, edit the API server pod specification file /etc/kubernetes/manifests/kube-apiserver.yaml on the control plane node and set the etcd certificate and key file parameters.
-`--etcd-certfile=<path/to/client-certificate-file>`
+--etcd-certfile=<path/to/client-certificate-file>
-`--etcd-keyfile=<path/to/client-key-file>`
+--etcd-keyfile=<path/to/client-key-file>

 **Audit Script:** `check_for_k3s_etcd.sh`